 Students are encouraged to take a practice exam and download it 24 hours before.
 Do not wait until exam day to download and install Examplify.
 Instructions about how to download a practice exam will be e-mailed to students.

 Each student is identified by a confidential exam number.
 This is sometimes known as a blind ID or anonymous ID number.
 Exam numbers are randomly generated and are assigned to each student.
 The generation process is different between mid-terms and finals.
 Students are given a different mid-term and final exam number each semester.
+Midterm exam numbers are emailed to the student.
+Final exam numbers can be found on the student portal under "LINKS FOR LAW STUDENTS."

 The law school continuously works to ensure compliance with the Americans with Disabilities Act (ADA).
 For detailed information on reasonable accommodations, please see the student handbook .